obartunov/sqljsondoc/README.jsonpath.md

 <span class="token punctuation">(</span><span class="token number">1</span> <span class="token keyword">row</span><span class="token punctuation">)</span>
 </code></pre>
 <h3 id="filter-expression">Filter expression</h3>
 <p>A filter expression is similar to a WHERE clause in SQL, it is used to remove SQL/JSON items from an SQL/JSON sequence, if they do not satisfy a predicate.
 The syntax uses a question mark <code>?</code> followed by a parenthesized predicate.
 In <strong>lax</strong> mode, any SQL/JSON arrays in the operand are unwrapped.
 The predicate is evaluated for each SQL/JSON item in the SQL/JSON sequence.
-The result is those SQL/JSON items for which the predicate resulted in <code>True</code>(<code>False</code> and <code>Unknown</code> are rejected).
+Predicate returns <code>Unknown</code> if any error occured during evaluation of its operands and execution.
+The result is those SQL/JSON items for which the predicate resulted in <code>True</code>, <code>False</code> and <code>Unknown</code> are rejected.<br>
 The SQL/JSON path language has the following predicates:</p>
 <ul>
 <li><code>exists</code> predicate, to test if a path expression has a non-empty result.</li>
 <li>Comparison predicates ==, !=, &lt;&gt;, &lt;, &lt;=, &gt;, and &gt;=.</li>